terraform-cisco-modules/terraform-intersight-iks/examples/infra_provider/README.md

-# Complete IKS required infrastructure deployment
+# Infrastructure Provider for IKS

-This example creates addons and addon policies based on the information provided in the module.
+This example creates an Infrastructure Provider policy based on the information provided in the module.

 ## Usage